 2. Confirm your moving van registration and/or your appointment with the moving company.

-You don’t want to have your friends ready to help you move just to find out the rental van company doesn’t have a vehicle available for you.
-Prevent this moving-day disaster by confirming your reservation.
-Call a week before your moving date to make sure they have you on the books, and the day before your move to ensure they have a van ready for you.
-If you’re hiring movers, do the same thing.
+Call the moving company one or two month before your moving date to make sure they have you on the books, and the day before your move to ensure they have a van ready for you.

 3. File a change of address with the United States Postal Service (USPS).